Pre-IPO

 Pre-IPO, pre-initial public offering is a late-stage for a private company to raise funds in advance of its listing on a public exchange.

-Growing popularity
+History

-Before the dot-com bubble private firms enjoyed the largest capital flows with initial public offering.
-But in recent years, more and more startups succeed in getting sufficient funding, and as a result, their valuation grows before IPO.
+Before the dot-com bubble in the late 1990s private firms enjoyed the largest capital flows with initial public offering (IPO).
+Since then, more and more startups succeed in getting sufficient funding, and as a result, their valuation grew before IPO.

-This is confirmed by a significant jump in the number of “unicorns,” privately held startup companies valued at over $1 billion.
+By 2019, this was confirmed by a significant jump in the number of “unicorns”, privately held startup companies valued at over $1 billion.

-At the same time, companies take a longer time to stay private: in the United States, the number of publicly listed companies dropped by 52% in 2016 as compared to 1996.
+At the same time, companies took a longer time to stay private: in the United States, the number of publicly listed companies dropped by 52% in 2016 as compared to 1996.

 Advantages over IPO

 By raising more funds, a private company get an opportunity to mature and better prepare for an IPO.

 At the pre-IPO stage investors invest in private firms several months or years prior to their listing: they "freeze" their investments for a longer period of time in the hope of receiving quality assets.
 An investor exits a pre-IPO deal after the company becomes public or is sold to a strategic investor.

 Higher risks that come with such deals mean that pre-IPO shares are cheaper than IPO shares.
 At the same time, it is difficult to objectively estimate the value of shares at the pre-IPO stage because a privately held company, unlike a public one, doesn't disclose financial statements.

 Another advantage is to offset the risk of loss as compared to the more recent funding stages.
 However, there is a risk that the company will postpone IPO for a longer period or cancel it altogether.